bolyosaniko/bolyosaniko.github.io/index_en.markdown

   author: Deborah Anne Beeson
 ---

+If you feel that you can't find your place in the world, often don't understand yourself or have difficulty making decisions, then this is the place for you!

+Through self-awareness work you can learn more about yourself and your personality.
+This knowledge will make your everyday life easier by changing the way you see yourself.
+And this will affect all your human relationships.

+I am sure that you have your own unique life journey, and that the signposts have just pointed you in this direction.
+I welcome you here on my site!

+![](/assets/img/aniko.jpg)

 I am Anikó Bolyós.
 My beloved calling is to help and guide those who feel a little stuck on their journey.
 I believe that experience is essential to my work, so I learn a lot myself from everyone who honours me with their trust.
 We are all different, but we all have one thing in common: we all want to be loved and understood.
 I always do my work with all my heart, dedication and humility, and that is how I welcome my dear guests in person and online.

-![](/assets/img/aniko.jpg)